-In light of this we encourage you to contact our Kosher certification agency and allow us to provide you with a customized quote for what Kosher certification will cost and as well as explain what Kosher certification will involve for your specific company.
+In light of this, we encourage you to contact us and allow us to provide you with a free and customized quote for our kosher certification services and help you to determine that your company will firstly, qualify and secondly, what kosher certification will cost.

-- What is the exact location where your products (that you desire Kosher certification for) are manufactured?
+- What is the exact location where your products are manufactured?

-- Is this production facility dedicated to your products alone or do you wish other companies manufacturing or co-packing there also to be able to obtain Kosher certification through our Kosher certification agency?
+- Is this production facility dedicated to your products alone or do you employ a Contract Manufacturer?

-- What are the ingredients in your products for which you seek Kosher certification?
+- What are all the ingredients in your products?

-Using these 3 initial questions to illustrate how Kosher certification is unique to a company’s individual operations, it should be understood that:
+Using these 3 initial questions relating to food manufacturing we can illustrate how the cost of kosher certification is unique to a company’s individual operations.
+Here are a few examples:

-- All things being equal a product manufactured in Chicago, IL a major center of American Jewry will be less costly to provide Kosher certification to than a product manufactured somewhere in the Indonesian Archipelago.
-This because the travel expenses and hours involved in providing Kosher certification to a factory in Bali will be significantly greater for the Kosher certification agency than that of a Rabbi going from one point in Chicago to another to conduct an inspection for a Kosher certification organization.
+- All things being equal, the same product manufactured in Chicago, IL (a major center of American Jewry) will be less costly to provide kosher certification to than a product manufactured somewhere in the Indonesian Archipelago.
+This is because the travel expenses and hours involved in providing kosher supervision to a factory in Bali will be significantly greater for our agency than that of a Rabbi going from one point in Chicago to a nearby location to conduct an inspection.

-- Ingredients that are deemed highly sensitive by Kosher standards as they can easily be obtained in Kosher and non-Kosher varieties i.e. glycerin, vinegar, cheese, wine, oils, flavors….will require more intensive Kosher supervision by the Kosher certification organization than products that contain ingredients that are generally assumed to be Kosher or commonly are almost always Kosher in practice.
+- Ingredients that can be easily obtained in Kosher and non-Kosher varieties (i.e. glycerin, vinegar, cheese, wine, oils, flavors, etc.) are deemed highly sensitive by kosher certification standards.
+The use of these ingredients will require more intensive and hence costly supervision by our organization, than foods that contain ingredients that are generally assumed to be Kosher or are almost always Kosher in practice.